TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 MVW rg0, 0b1111111101011011
 ; rg0 is 0b0000000000000000000000000000000000000000000000001111111101011011 in binary
-; This is -165 when considering only the lower 16 bits as a signed number, ; however we need the value to occupy all 64-bits to be interpreted properly.
+; This is -165 when considering only the lower 16 bits as a signed number, ; however we need the value to occupy all 64 bits to be interpreted properly.
 ; As of current, even the signed instructions will read rg0 as 65371

 SIGN_EXW rg0  ; SIGN_EXW is for extending 16->64, use SIGN_EXB for 8->64 or SIGN_EXD for 32->64
 ; rg0 is now 0b1111111111111111111111111111111111111111111111111111111101011011 in binary
-; This occupies all 64-bits, so rg0 will now work correctly as -165
+; This occupies all 64 bits, so rg0 will now work correctly as -165
 ```

 Using the extending instructions with a positive value will not affect the value of the register up to the specified size of bits, though any bits higher than the number supported by the used extend instruction will be set to `0` instead of `1`.